CanevottiAlessia/miR-RF-APPLICATION/README.md

 RNAfold -p -d2 --noLP --noDP --noPS <input_file> > <output_RNAfold_file>
 ```

-This command creates the <output_RNAfold_file> file, which is the input for the miR_RF tool.
+This command creates the <output_RNAfold_file> file, which is the input for the miR_RF application.

-- The miR_RF Tool accommodates a range of input file extensions.
-Whether it's a .txt, .out, or another format, the tool is engineered to process pre-miRNA data
+- The miR_RF application accommodates a range of input file extensions.
+Whether it's a .txt, .out, or another format, the application is engineered to process pre-miRNA data
   effectively, irrespective of the file extension.
 - Important note: the header cannot contain values separated by the tab symbol "\t".
-Therefore, the tool converts by default any "\t" present in the header into a single
+Therefore, the application converts by default any "\t" present in the header into a single
   space " ".

   For example, from this input: